pierre-24/stdlite/docs/build.md

 meson setup _build --buildtype=release
 ```

-The default build instruction use OpenBLAS and OpenMP.
+The default build instruction use OpenBLAS (and default integers) and OpenMP.
 To change this, use:
 ```bash
 # to use MKL (this will probably improve performances)
 meson configure _build -Dla_backend=mkl